Indexed Universal Life Insurance:

 Many people see life insurance as a simple, straightforward protection policy that pays out a sum to beneficiaries upon the policyholder’s death.
 However, life insurance can also be a far more dynamic product.
 To start, there are two main types of life insurance policies: term life, which lasts only for a fixed period, and whole life, which is guaranteed to cover the death of the policyholder no matter when that occurs.

 It gets more complicated as various money-making products can be added to basic policies.
-Some types of whole life insurance, for instance, provide the opportunity to build money inside your policy—called cash value—on top of the initial guaranteed return.
+Some types of whole life insurance, for instance, allow you to build money inside your policy—called cash value—on top of the initial guaranteed return.

 How does IUL work?

 Policies can credit the interest in different ways.
 IULs usually offer a guaranteed minimum rate of return and a choice of indexes.
-Some measure index rates monthly, others do so on an annual basis, and others determine the index’s monthly average over the past year.
+Some measure index rates monthly, others do so annually, and others determine the monthly average over the past year.
 Some policies allow you to choose more than a single index and decide the percentage allocated to the fixed and indexed accounts.

 The appeal of IUL is that it provides an opportunity for more significant accumulation potential than traditional universal life insurance while also providing a built-in floor to ensure the cash value will not decrease during a downturn in the market.
 When the insured dies, the earnings are dispensed tax-free to survivors.
 Even if the index dips, you’re still safe with a guaranteed minimum interest rate.